 If your roof is worn out and you are looking for the best asphalt shingle for your home, you have come to the right place.

-We know this is an important decision.
+We know this is an important decision for you.

-So we want to share our 29 years of experience with you.
+We're going to share our 29 years of experience with you.

 The 4 types of asphalt shingles